Global Citizens Fellowship

 We also encourage all students to review the CDC and WHO advisories, although Global Citizens selection decisions will not be based on these criteria.

 - February 3, 2023: Fellowship application due at noon EST

 - February 24, 2023: Fellows are notified of acceptance into the program by this date

 - Spring 2023: Fellows participate in an in-person seminar and an online curriculum through Omprakash

 - June-August 2023: Fellows work at their project sites (virtually or in-person) and complete their project poster

 - September 2024: Fellows are invited back for reflection with their cohort & Bowdoin staff and faculty

 Global Citizens Fellowship History

-The Global Citizens Fellowship program was jump-started in 2008 by William Oppenheim '09.
-It is made possible through the generosity of Artistotle Investors Ltd., John Morrill, and Michael '60 and Linda Frieze through the Frieze Family Foundation of the Combined Jewish Philanthropies of Greater Boston.
+The Global Citizens Fellowship program is made possible through the generosity of Artistotle Investors Ltd., John Morrill, and Michael '60 and Linda Frieze through the Frieze Family Foundation of the Combined Jewish Philanthropies of Greater Boston.